Berkeley, California Therapists

 From 1999 to 2011 the rate of severe mental illness hospitalizations remained steady according to the Alameda County Community Health Assessment.
 There were 11,347 hospitalizations related to mental health during this time.
 In Alameda County, Berkeley had the highest rate of hospitalizations related to mental health issues.

 Suicide rates in California are increasing, although this is a national trend as well.
 Experts from the Bay Area released research a couple of years ago showing the suicide rate was at its highest level in almost three decades.
-Some of the factors cited as contributing to rising suicide rates in the Bay Area include wealth disparities, drug use and the stigma that people feel is attached to asking for help.
+Some of the factors cited as contributing to rising suicide rates in the Bay Area include wealth disparities, drug use, and the stigma that people feel is attached to asking for help.

 Berkeley Mental Health Resources

 While mental health is undoubtedly an area of concern in Berkeley and Alameda County, there are resources available.
-Some examples include the Berkeley Mental Health Division which operates an Adult Services Program and a Family, Youth and Children’s Services Program.
+Some examples include the Berkeley Mental Health Division which operates an Adult Services Program and a Family, Youth, and Children’s Services Program.
 There are also organizations like the Coalition for Alternatives in Mental Health and the East Bay Community Recovery Project.

 The East Bay Community Recovery Project offers counseling, support groups, education, and referrals.